lindsaylandry/go-transit-sign/README.md

 # go-transit-sign
 GoLang Project for downloading transit data and broadcasting to LED Matrix signs.

-Currently will print to STDOUT for MTA train lines.

-Broadcasting to LED Matrix is a work in progress.
+This project currently broadcasts to Adafruit 64x32 LED Matrix for CTA buses and trains, and NYC MTA trains.

 ## Dependencies